Your Locks Will Look and Feel Great

 Hair, follicles, and skin all need many different kinds of oils, proteins, fats, and minerals to keep growing healthy hair.
 Take a look below at our best recommendations to maintain beautiful hair:

-- Keratin is an important supplement in the regrowth of hair.
-Keratin is the main fibrous component of hair.
+An important supplement in the regrowth of hair, Keratin is the main fibrous component of hair.
 It contains organically derived elements that not only help maintain a full head of hair by balancing hormones, but it also helps boost overall health.
 In addition, it helps lower cholesterol and inhibits cancer growth.

-- And finally, protect your hair from chlorine with a shower filter.
+And finally, protect your hair with a shower filter—one that removes at least 90% of chlorine and other contaminants.
 The chlorine in your water works against your body and the nutrients you have supplied it with to age and dry out your scalp and your hair.
 This results in dandruff, breakage, and more damage to your hair while performing everyday activities like brushing your hair or tying it in a braid.
-We recommend Aquasana’s water filter for showers, as it will remove over 91% of chlorine and well as a wide range of other contaminants that vaporize and are absorbed by skin.
+The right shower filter will protect your whole body from a wide range of contaminants — ones that vaporize and are absorbed by skin.